MSPH Program Overview

 Course List Code Title Credits PH.380.604 Life Course Perspectives on Health 4 - Explain how globalization affects global burdens of disease.

-Course List Code Title Credits Select one of the following: PH.380.600 Principles of Population Change (Term 2) 4 OR PH.552.611 Globalization and Population Health 0.5 - Explain an ecological perspective on the connections among human health, animal health, and ecosystem health (e.g., One Health).
+Course List Code Title Credits Select one of the following: PH.380.600 Principles of Population Change 4 OR PH.552.611 Globalization and Population Health 0.5 - Explain an ecological perspective on the connections among human health, animal health, and ecosystem health (e.g., One Health).

 Course List Code Title Credits PH.552.612 Essentials of One Health 0.5